View Phyllis Klewe's Obituary on Ohio.com and share memories

 |

-) Phyllis A. Klewe, age 89, passed away at home peacefully April 9, 2020.
+Phyllis Ann Klewe (Ellsworth) Phyllis Ann Klewe (Ellsworth), age 89, passed away at home peacefully April 9, 2020.
 She was born January 1, 1931 in Kent, Ohio.
-Helen was preceded in death by parents, George and Lila Klewe.
-She leaves her brother Lyman Klewe and sister-in-law, Barbara as well as many nieces and nephews.
-A lifelong resident of Cuyahoga Falls and Silver Lake, she was a graduate of Cuyahoga Falls High School, attended Akron University, and was a retiree of Summit County Probate Court with 45 years of service.
+She was preceded in death by parents, George and Lila Klewe.
+She leaves her brother, Lyman Klewe and sister-in-law Barbara as well as many nieces and nephews.
+A lifelong resident of Cuyahoga Falls and Silver Lake, Phyllis graduated from Cuyahoga Falls High School and attended the University of Akron.
+She was a retiree of Summit County Probate Court with 45 years of service.
 There will be no public service and cremation has taken place.
-Condolences may be sent to family c/o Anthony Funeral Home, 1990 S. Main Street, Akron, OH 44301.
+Condolences may be sent to family c/o Anthony Funeral Home, 1990 S. Main Street, Akron OH 44301.
+(McGowan-Reid & Santos Chapel, FALLS)